rgalvan77/ap/curriculum/impact_of_computing/notes/index.md

 ## People and Computers

 Behind all the technology we use and interact is a person or, more likely, a team of people.
 The development of these new technologies have changed our lives drastically.
-Perhaps you remember rotary phones or landlines more generally.
+Understanding the purpose of a computing innovation provides developers better sense of how to develop that computing innovation.Perhaps you remember rotary phones or landlines more generally.

 ![landline](landline.jpg)